keep-gooing/jv-DriveUp/README.md

 # Car Sharing App

-## Project Overview

-Welcome to the **Car Sharing Service Management System**.
-This comprehensive application modernizes the traditional car rental process by providing a feature-rich, user-friendly digital solution.
-It addresses common challenges such as untracked rentals, cash-only payments, and limited visibility into car availability, significantly enhancing the experience for both customers and administrators.

-The system is designed to streamline the process of finding, renting, and managing cars online.
-Users can effortlessly browse available vehicles, initiate rental transactions, manage their current and past rentals, and securely process payments.
-Administrators, on the other hand, gain robust tools for managing car inventory, overseeing all rentals and payments, and receiving real-time notifications.
+Car Sharing Service Management System is a modern web-based solution designed to automate the car rental process.
+Instead of outdated methods like cash payments or manual booking tracking, the system offers a convenient and secure digital experience for both users and administrators.

 ## Goals